-The requirement of lawfulness in the purpose for which personal data is collected, retained and processed is a fundamental norm, deeply rooted in basic democratic values and the rule of law.
-In principle, the collection of personal data should be limited and undertaken on the basis of the individual's knowledge or consent.
+The requirement of lawfulness in the purpose for which Personal Data is processed, is a fundamental norm, deeply rooted in basic democratic values and the rule of law.
+In principle, the collection of Personal Data should be limited and undertaken on the basis of the individual's knowledge or consent.
 Data should not be collected about individuals except in situations, and by methods, permitted or authorized by law and (as a general rule) disclosed to those concerned at the time of collection.

-Member States should, therefore, include in their national legislations specific provisions on the lawful purposes of personal data processing.
-As a general rule, these should include cases when: (a) the data subject has given consent to the processing of his or her personal data for one or more specific purposes; (b) processing is necessary for the performance of a contract to which the data subject is a party or in order to take steps at the request of the data subject prior to entering into a contract; (c) processing is necessary for the compliance with a legal obligation to which the data controller is subject; (d) processing is necessary to protect the vital interests of the data subject or of another natural person; (e) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller; (f) processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party; (g) processing is necessary for compliance with a judicial order, resolution or mandate from a competent public authority; and (h) processing is necessary for the recognition or defense of the rights of the data subject before a competent public authority.
+Member States should, therefore, include in their national legislations specific provisions on the lawful purposes of Personal Data Processing.
+As a general rule, these could include cases when: (a) the Data subject has given consent to the Processing of his or her Personal Data for one or more specific purposes; (b) Processing is necessary for the performance of a contract to which the Data subject is a party or in order to take steps at the request of the Data subject prior to entering into a contract; (c) Processing is necessary for the compliance with a legal obligation to which the Data Controller is subject; (d) Processing is necessary to protect the vital interests of the Data subject or of another natural person; (e) Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Controller; (f) Processing is necessary for the purposes of the legitimate interests pursued by the Controller; (g) Processing is necessary for compliance with a judicial order, resolution or mandate from a competent public authority; and (h) Processing is necessary for the rights of the Data subject before a competent public authority.